ioannakandi/ioannakandi/README.md

 &color=_hexcode : default(#B897FF)

 Hi everyone!
-🔭 I'm currently a data analyst in the Banking Industry.
-With studies in Εconomics and Advanced Information Systems my general interests mainly consist of data engineering and conducting data analyses with real-world impact. 🌱⚡
+:woman_technologist: I'm a data analyst from Greece working in the Banking Industry.
+🌱⚡With studies in Εconomics and Advanced Information Systems my general interests mainly consist of data engineering and conducting data analyses with real-world impact.